-One purpose of this notice of intent is to determine whether Federal regulations regarding the enforcement of regional energy conservation standards will significantly affect interests that are not listed above.
+One purpose of this notice of intent is to determine whether Federal regulations for the two walk-in cooler and freezer equipment classes applicable to multiplex condensing refrigeration systems operating at medium and low temperatures and the four walk-in cooler and freezer equipment classes applicable to dedicated condensing refrigeration systems operating at low temperatures will significantly affect interests that are not listed above.
 DOE invites comment and suggestions on its initial list of significantly affected interests.

 Members may be individuals or organizations.
-If the effort is to be fruitful, participants on the working group should be able to fully and adequately represent the viewpoints of their respective interests.
+If the effort is to be fruitful, participants in the working group should be able to fully and adequately represent the viewpoints of their respective interests.
 This document gives notice of DOE's process to other potential participants and affords them the opportunity to request representation in the negotiations.
 Those who wish to be appointed as members of the working group, should submit a request to DOE, in accordance with the public participation procedures outlined in the DATES and ADDRESSES sections of this notice of intent.
 Membership of the working group is likely to involve:

-• Attendance at approximately five (5), one (1) to two (2) day meetings;
+• Attendance at approximately eight (8), one (1)- to two (2)-day meetings (with the potential for two (2) additional one (1)- or two (2)-day meetings);

 - Travel costs to those meetings; and - Preparation time for those meetings.

 Members serving on the working group will not receive compensation for their services.
 Interested parties who are not selected for membership on the working group may make valuable contributions to this negotiated rulemaking effort in any of the following ways: